 Garry Winogrand died unexpectedly at the age of 56 on March 19, 1984.
 He was diagnosed with gallbladder cancer earlier that year.
 Winogrand left behind a lot of unprocessed works.
 There were more than 2,500 rolls of undeveloped film, 6,500 rolls of developed but yet be proofed exposures, and some other 3,000 rolls.
 The artist left a total of 300,000 unedited images.

 Winogrand was dubbed the Prince of the street, and rightly so.
 He deservedly earned this title for his works on Women are Beautiful.
 By meticulously taking pictures of women during their routine activities in public, he transformed their mundane actions into empowerment marks of shapes and forms.

 Garry Winogrand was a dedicated artist.
 Looking at his albums, one could not realize the work put behind to develop the images.
 During the 1960s and 1970s, a single roll of film had only 36 exposures, and the photographer had to rewind, remove from the camera and process.
 And Winogrand had to do that over 300,000 times.

 Winogrand’s job was to capture life as it transforms and takes joy in his images as his subjects.
 The women in Women are Beautiful are vibrant, happy, self-confident, and uninhibited.
 They carved their own path and followed without intimidation, and embraced their freedom, take on the era’s despite ‘what others may say.’

-Women Are Beautiful is not just a basic essay on women sexuality and beauty; it is a depiction of how media supports the counter-culture and freedom of women.
-The aesthetic component of beauty in the images is hard to miss, as the women in the pictures appear unrestrained, confident about their body and echo the new dawn of beauty in America.
+Women Are Beautiful is not just a basic essay on women’s sexuality and beauty; it depicts how media supports the counter-culture and freedom of women.
+The aesthetic component of beauty in the images is hard to miss.
+The women in the pictures appear unrestrained, confident about their body and echo the new dawn of beauty in America.